AKruimink/WinReform/README.md

  - [Moq](https://github.com/moq/moq4) which allowed for a simpler time writing tests by taking the mocking out of our hands.
  - [DotNet](https://github.com/dotnet/core) which provided the possibility to create this application to begin with.

+## FAQ
+** Is there a way to see the current window location?
+The settings allows you to change the PID column for a location column that shows the current location within the [virtual screen](https://docs.microsoft.com/en-us/windows/win32/gdi/the-virtual-screen).

+** Why do some windows show a negative location?
+The coordinate position of a window is based on it's current location within the [virtual screen](https://docs.microsoft.com/en-us/windows/win32/gdi/the-virtual-screen).
+The zero point (0 x and y coordinate ) of the virtual space is based on the top left corner of the primary monitor. windows located behind or above the zero point are assigned negative values.

+** Why does my window resolution not match the monitor?
+Some windows might contain invisible border, drop shadows etc that are counted towards the resolution (full width and height of a window), this can cause resolutions that don't match a monitors exact resolution.

 ## License
 WinReform is provided as-is under the Apache License Version 2.0.
 For more information see [LICENSE](./LICENSE.md).